Ingredients & Product

 + What is the best way to store the chocolate?

 The most ideal way to store the chocolate would be to keep them in a wine fridge configured to the “red wine” setting (14-18°C).
-If kept in a refrigerator (0-4°C), make sure that the packaging is properly secured.
+If kept in a refrigerator (0-4°C), make sure that the packaging is properly secured to prevent condensation on the surface of the chocolate when taken out to room temperature.

 In order to experience the best texture and flavour, take out from the refrigerator the chocolate in its sealed packaging at least 10 minutes before serving.
 This allows the chocolates to warm to 18 to 20°C while keeping condensation to a minimum on the chocolates.